 If you are having a stopover in Las Vegas, you’ll come across a city that is unique to the world has advertises one unique experience to its visitors.
 An experience filled with booze, gambling, parties and shows. is a unique town with an interesting history.
 However, there is a lot more to Las Vegas in its history, culture and rich network of some of the best natural attraction in the United States.
+So here's a list of interesting facts about Las Vegas.

 1. Las Vegas earned its reputations by “enforcing” prohibition very lightly